What's Included in the Price

 Brisbane's climate is both the cause of and the constraint on balcony waterproofing work.

 Apartment stock.
-South Brisbane, Fortitude Valley, and West End contain a high concentration of apartments built during the 2000s and 2010s.
+South Brisbane, Fortitude Valley, West End, and Kangaroo Point contain a high concentration of apartments built during the 2000s and 2010s.
 Like their counterparts in Melbourne and Sydney, some of these buildings have waterproofing defect histories.
+The QBCC requires compliance certificates for balcony waterproofing work.
 Check with your body corporate before commissioning individual balcony repairs.

 Hiring a Licensed Waterproofer in QLD